IMG_0035.JPG

 With Andrew Eppler

-I recommend that you start with the Philosophy of Ashtanga Yoga Course right away.
-Listen to the videos like podcasts and start getting this information into your mind.
-It will enhance your experience and approach to the rest of the training.
+I recommend diving into the Philosophy of Ashtanga Yoga Course right away.
+Treat the videos like podcasts—listen, absorb, and let this rich information deepen your understanding of yoga.
+It will enhance your experience throughout the training.

 You can have up to 3 one on one zoom calls with Andrew.
 These can cover asana practice or any questions you may have about the curriculum etc. It is your responsibility to contact Andrew to set up one on one video conferences.
 The calls are not manditory but they are available to you.
 Have a list of any questions you would like to ask prepared beforehand.
 These will be on Zoom and you can record them for further study.
 You may email Andrew at any time (okiebaba@gmail.com) with questions or comments as you proceed through the training.